 Building strong relationships

 Having a good connection and pairing with a recruiter you trust is important when working locum tenens.
 Knowing the recruiter has your best interests — rather than just profit — in mind is crucial.

 “I work with my agency primarily because of the relationships that I’ve formed here,” Dr. Ron Stiller, a pulmonary critical care physician, says.
 “I connected with one of the recruiters, and quite frankly we started having a really nice relationship.
 We figured each other out pretty quickly, and we’ve since become like friends.
 It’s the personal connection that makes me stick with my agency.
 It’s the relationship.”

-PA Terry Rand feels he and his recruiter have established a close bond, making him feel like a part of the team.
+PA Terry Rand feels she and her recruiter have established a close bond, making her feel like a part of the team.

 “We’ve developed a friendship,” Rand says.
 “I can talk to her about how things are going both personally and professionally, and I trust her, and I trust her to do what’s right for me and that she’ll go to bat for me.”

 “I work really well with Scott, and he takes care of everything.
 I don’t have to worry about anything,” Dr. Hassell says.
 “Even if Scott’s out and I need something, I can talk to someone else and they already know what’s going on.”

 Child and adolescent psychiatrist Dr. Gallehr feels he found the perfect fit for him.
 “My recruiter makes everything easier.
 It’s nice to know who to call when there’s a problem and the response rates are fantastic,” he says.
 “She takes care of any problems that arise — everything.
 Most of the time, she solves the problem before I know it’s a problem.”